david-pugh-gcell/GCellNotificationFW_iOS/README.md

 <h3>Using the Framework</h3>

-Importing the Framework into your XCode Project
+Importing the Framework into your XCode Project:

 1. Drag the GCellNotificationFWv1_1 framework into your XCode Project.
 2. Click on your project target ->General and also add the framework to the Embedded Binaries.
 3. Clean and rebuild the project - the classes in the framework should now be avilable to use.